 Depression in a child is not comparable to a prevailing mood sway.
 Many trainers and parents know about the problem.
 First of all, the child does not want to practice, then a few minutes later, it is essential for training.
 What happened in the minutes?
 The adults do not know.
 Sure, a child is sad or feels disturbed by something.
 This sadness or mood has nothing to do with depression.

 We speak of depression in children when sadness lasts for a long time (> 2 weeks).
-In such a phase, the child feels misunderstood, alone, without hope, helpless and worthless.
+In such a phase, the child feels misunderstood, alone, without hope, helpless, and worthless.
 In this stage of ups and downs, the child is not itself.
 Depression disturbs every second in the child’s life.
 Daily life is an entirely different life.
 Child depression symptoms here are that a child does not eat anymore and is tired.
 The schoolwork, if they have ever been fun, will be left lying.
 Children do not play anymore and vegetate into the young day.
-This behaviors also has consequences for family life.
+These behaviors also have consequences for family life.

 Causes of depression in teens and tweens